originphp/website/source/docs/upgrade.md

 ## Welcome

+> There is an Upgrade tool available, see below for more about this.
+Whilst there are a number of changes, its only the features that you have used which changed need your attention, apart from the main changes, many changes wont affect you.

 Version 2 removes deprecated features and provides a more organized folder structure and makes it easier to work with given the number of folders that are now used.

 Other changes such as strict, return types, dropping public properties and other changes to take advantage of modern PHP features and best practices.